adamiturabi/arabic-tutorial-book/docs/index.md

 Just like we saw for the nouns in section\ \@ref(using-the-same-noun-for-both-sexes), such nouns adhere to their fixed grammatical gender when used for either male or female persons.

-## Nouns with mismatched gender
+### Nouns with mismatched gender

-We saw that there are some nouns that are feminine, but do not end with with a feminine marker like [ة]{.trn}.
+We saw that there are some nouns that are feminine, but do not end with with a feminine marker like [ة]{.ar}.
 These were:

 + [أُمّ]{.ar}   [Eumm]{.trn}    (fem.) "mother"
 + [نَفْس]{.ar}  [nafs]{.trn}    (fem.) "self"